pearl-lilly/Used_Car_-SQL-Analysis/README.md

 This analysis reveals key factors affecting used car value, demand, and preferences.
 The findings help dealerships and platforms improve inventory, pricing, and marketing.

-It also demonstrates practical use of SQL and Python for real-world data analysis, valuable for a data analytics portfolio.
+It also demonstrates practical use of SQL for real-world data analysis, valuable for a data analytics portfolio.

 ## ⚠️ Limitations